drakeasberry/2021_Resbaz_Python/shell-lessons/Shell_Git.md

 ### use touch

-Let's create a new file but without using a file editor.
+Let's create a new file called `draft.txt` but without using a file editor.

 ```
 touch draft.txt